trantako/trantako.github.io/_scalemodel/railroad.md

 ![image-center](https://lh3.googleusercontent.com/pw/ACtC-3ewwYiWBkLZD-f6JrNqyjDnydSxfmO2y_TwH1f81M3Cfxka09nCo4K6nfGRVzHu7t6ofnZIK1UMjTlhuSQY4yc9wu3_ga6souat1F4sWcOogIvhQqrH4Zi4ZC83gaffuKKutb2haDEso0yfLzuJMOJC=w1194-h896-no?authuser=0)

-## Tunnels
+## The Tunnels

-A tunnel is a must-have, so I wanted two of them.
+A tunnel is a must-have, and I wanted two of them.
+The track goes throw one tunnel and the other one is more like a gold mine or something.

 I painted the interior walls of the tunnel black, as a steam-engine locomotive would probably have smoked everything inside a tunnel.
-With a little bit of light shining from the end, it looks really good.
+With a little bit of light shining from the end, the still wet walls look really good.
+A bit scary, too.
+You wouldn't want to go there alone, ha?
+I can almost hear an echo bouncing off from those walls.

 ![image-center](https://lh3.googleusercontent.com/pw/ACtC-3fmO0ZLeYJT7wPQMoPRcsXJaMJ4qY-DHZA4YLZ47PXTWytSKVSEZXMROxgNjVriCR0Eg7T6aZ_C023xWMmysqidBNDc0JlcOjKL1EzdIwYuZ501rgtrUtTGMFzSqjOF97BEz2L1gtmtcSxFnLR9flwj=w735-h895-no?authuser=0)